-Services that are covered for you What you must pay when you get these services The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Covered eyeglasses after cataract surgery includes standard frames and lenses as defined by Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses, or anti-reflective coating).
+You are also covered for supplemental vision benefits that Original Medicare does not cover.
+These benefits are detailed separately at the end of this chart.
+Please note: the network of providers for your supplemental vision benefits may be different than the network of providers for the Original Medicare vision benefits listed above.
+You are covered for supplemental vision benefits.
+See the supplemental vision benefit description at the end of this chart for details.
+Prior authorization requirements may apply.
+Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-"Welcome to Medicare" preventive visit.
+In-Network: There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-Mandatory Supplemental Dental Benefit DEN820
+Mandatory Supplemental Dental Benefit DEN834

+Coverage Description

-Coverage DescriptionYou may receive the following dental services:
+You may receive the following dental services:

-Services that are covered for you What you must pay when you get these services Dental Services \$0 copayment Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) Prophylaxis (cleanings) (Two procedure codes per calendar year) Periodontal (gum line) maintenance (Four procedure codes per calendar year) Scaling and root planing (deep cleaning) (One procedure code per calendar year, per quadrant) Bitewing x-rays (Two sets per calendar year) Panoramic x-ray film(s) (One procedure code per calendar year) Amalgam (silver) or resin-based composite (white) fillings (Four procedure codes per calendar year) Non-surgical or surgical extractions (pulling teeth) (Three procedure codes per calendar year) Crown(s) (One procedure code per calendar year) Root canal (One procedure code per calendar year) • Complete dentures (upper and lower) (One upper complete and one lower complete denture every five years, including routine post-delivery care) or Partial dentures (upper and lower) (One upper and/or one lower partial denture every five years, including routine post-delivery care) Denture reline (One procedure code per calendar year) Necessary anesthesia with covered service
+Services that are covered for you What you must pay when you get these services Dental Services \$0 copayment • Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) • Prophylaxis (cleanings) (Two procedure codes per calendar year) Bitewing x-rays (One set per calendar year) • Panoramic x-ray film(s) (One procedure code every three years) Amalgam (silver) or resin-based composite (white) fillings (Two procedure codes per calendar year) Non-surgical or surgical extractions (pulling teeth) (Two procedure codes per calendar year)

-You must visit a participating dental network provider to receive dental benefits.
+Services that are covered for you What you must pay when you get these services Complete dentures (upper and lower) (One upper complete and one lower complete denture every five years, including routine post-delivery care) or Partial dentures (upper and lower) (One upper and/or one lower partial denture every five years, including routine post-delivery care) Includes necessary extractions to fit dentures (unlimited) Necessary anesthesia with covered service You must visit a participating dental network provider to receive dental benefits.
 A list of codes for services covered under this plan is included in the annual member package mailed to you before January 1st each year.
 Please refer to the Provider Directory for the names and locations of participating providers in your area or call Member Services at the number on the back of this booklet.